 MV Commons Snack Bar:

-The Pizza Joint- is a place students miss from back home, or the "mom and pop" shop they've discovered just a few blocks off campus.
-It is nothing fancy - just the best place to find some serious homemade, hand tossed pizza from fresh, quality ingredients
+The Pizza Spot- Our new and improved Pizza Spot is a place student’s miss from back home, or the “mom and pop” shop they’ve discovered just a few blocks off campus.
+It is nothing fancy - just the best place to find some serious homemade, hand tossed pizza from fresh, quality ingredients.

 Resident Dining Hall- is open to residents, commuters and faculty/staff.
 Serving up your favorites like home-style meals, full service deli, grill, homemade pizza, fresh salad bar, desserts, beverages and much more.